shimaore/willing-toothbrush/couchapp.coffee.md

                           _sip_udp+'egress-'+fqdn
                         ]

+* doc.host.opensips Used for DNS.
+Required if the host is running OpenSIPS.

               if doc.opensips?
                 # FIXME detect whether proxy_ip is v4 or v6
                 # and use A or AAAA accordingly

 Note: if proxy_ip is not specified, opensips will be available on all interfaces.
 Pick the primary one for the public A record, in that case.

+* doc.host.opensips.proxy_ip Used to create a DNS `A` record for doc.host.sip_domain_name.
+Default: public IPv4 address of the host.
+* doc.host.opensips.proxy_port Used to create a DNS `SRV` record for doc.host.sip_domain_name.
+Default: 5060.

                 if doc.opensips.proxy_ip? or primary_v4?
                   emit domain,